-We get the question, “How often should my brand be posting on social media?” a lot, because nailing your posting frequency really matters.
-Establishing your brand’s TikTok posting frequency benchmark against a) brands of a similar size and b) competitors in your industry is the best way to figure out how many videos per week you should be aiming to post.
+We get the question, “How often should my brand be posting on social media?” a lot, because fine-tuning your posting frequency really matters.
+Benchmarking your brand’s TikTok posting frequency against a) brands of a similar size and b) competitors in your industry is the best way to figure out how many videos per week you should be aiming to post.

 TikTok Videos per Week: Distribution

 Creating compelling videos for TikTok is definitely an investment for brands.
-The median posting frequency here is about 2.5x lower than what we see for Instagram posts in our annual social media benchmark report.
+The median posting frequency here is about half of what we see for Instagram posts in our annual social media benchmark report.

 TikTok Videos per Week: Account Size